The Tree of Life (PG-13)

-Tue Jul 5 2011There’s so much brilliance at work in ‘The Tree of Life’, the new film from ‘Badlands’ and ‘Days of Heaven’ director Terrence Malick, and its ambition and willingness to lay itself open to interpretation are hard to fault.
-But it’s also hard not to conclude that this hugely anticipated, epic movie from the lesser-spotted, 67-year-old poet of American cinema is a work that stretches itself so broadly by asking Big Questions that it ends up dealing in platitudes.
+Mon May 16 2011There’s so much brilliance at work in ‘The Tree of Life’, the new film from Terrence Malick, and the film’s ambition and willingness to lay itself open to interpretation are hard to fault.
+But it’s also difficult not to conclude that this hugely anticipated film from American cinema’s lesser-spotted poet of man and nature is a work that stretches itself so broadly by asking the Big Questions that it ends up dealing in platitudes.

-Still, ‘The Tree of Life’, which won the Palme d’Or at Cannes back in May, offers breathtaking imagery and even manages to survive an epic detour to the dawn of time, featuring the Big Bang, dinosaurs, meteors and all.
+Still, ‘The Tree of Life’ offers breathtaking imagery and even manages to survive an epic detour to the dawn of time, featuring the Big Bang, dinosaurs, meteors and all.
 It’s so ambitious and full of inquiring ideas and questions about our place in the world that, perhaps inevitably, it feels like a grand folly – albeit a heartfelt and stimulating one.
-Such is the chaos of life, the universe and everything, maybe that’s the only appropriate outcome of such a project?
+Such is the chaos of life, the universe and everything, maybe that’s even the only appropriate outcome of such a project?

-Here, Malick takes his interests in man’s essential nature to a more universal plane.
-You could say the film is set in the 1950s as it portrays, in fragmentary detail, the life of a ’50s family: a mother (Jessica Chastain), father (Brad Pitt) and three young sons, one of whom they lose as a teenager.
-Early on, the mother’s voiceover sets up a debate, asking whether man should follow the more selfish way of nature or the less selfish way of grace, and she and her husband embody both approaches.
-She is a loving presence, photographed among trees, birds and butterflies; he is a businessman, prone to anger, who tells his sons, ‘If you want to succeed, you can’t be too good.’
+Here, the director of ‘Badlands’, ‘Days of Heaven’ and ‘The Thin Red Line’ takes his previous interests to a more universal plane.
+You could say the film is set in the 1950s as it portrays, in poetic and fragmentary detail, the life of a family: a mother (Jessica Chastain), father (Brad Pitt) and three young sons, one of whom they lose as a teenager.
+Early on, the mother’s voiceover sets up a debate, asking whether man should follow the more selfish way of nature or the less selfish way of grace, and she and her husband seemingly embody both approaches.
+She is a loving presence, photographed in the context of trees, birds and butterflies; he is a businessman, prone to anger and tells his sons, ‘If you want to succeed, you can’t be too good.’

-Time is fluid even in this chapter: it’s more poetic than real.
-But then the film takes an extraordinary leap.
+Time is fluid even in this section: It’s more poetic than real.
+But from here, the film takes an extraordinary leap.
 We go back millions of years in time, to the beginning of the world and a long section, complete with choral music, that stands as a staggeringly crafted hymn to creation.
 We see swirling gases, planets emerging and the beginning of life itself, which leads to plants, fish and dinosaurs.
-It suggests we should see the family of the rest of the film as an archetype, a typical family in Biblical terms even, and maybe not even of any particular time.
+It suggests we should see the family of the rest of the film as an archetype, a typical family in Biblical terms even, and certainly not of any particular time.

-And yet, instead of looking back from the family to the context of pre-history, you could also look back to them from now and see their story as an origin tale for modern America.
-Malick prompts such a view by later showing one of the sons, played by Sean Penn, in the present day – in a vague business context in a modern city but also in more dreamlike scenes, wandering in the desert.
-In the film’s heavenly final scene, he gathers on a beach with a crowd of characters, including his own family as they were in the 1950s.
-It is then that the film will tip into an uncomfortable place for some.
-It feels overtly religious and even Christian (rather than just interested in the spiritual) as the sound of ‘Amen’ wails repeatedly from the soundtrack.
+And yet, instead of looking back from the family to the context of pre-history, you could also look back to it from our point in time.
+You could see this family’s story as an origin tale for modern America.
+Malick prompts such a view by giving us one of the sons, played by Sean Penn, a few scenes set in the present.
+Penn is seen, mostly alone, in a vague business context in a shiny, modern city, but also in more dreamlike scenes, wandering in the desert, and finally in the film’s heavenly final scene, gathering on a beach with a crowd of characters, including his own family from the 1950s.
+It’s the final scene that will tip the film into an uncomfortable place for some.
+Here, it feels overtly religious and even Christian (rather than just interested in the spiritual) as the sound of ‘Amen’ wails repeatedly from the soundtrack.

 Author: Dave Calhoun